ahkscript/AHK-EXE-Swapper/README.md

 Because whilst editors such as [SciTE4AutoHotkey](https://github.com/fincs/SciTE4AutoHotkey) allow you to choose which EXE to use when you run a script while editing them, there is no easy way to swap out EXE versions beyond the AHK installer, which only swaps *variants*, not *versions* (Apart from upgrading).

 ##How?...
+####...Do I get it?
+If you are an end-user, simply download AHK-EXE-Swapper.exe from [here](https://github.com/evilC/AHK-EXE-Swapper/blob/master/AHK-EXE-Swapper.exe).
+You may place it anywhere.
 ####...Do I use it?
-If you are an end-user, it is strongly recommended you run the EXE version.
-You do not need the *.ahk* version of the script in this case.
-Run the script to open the GUI.
+Double click the script to open the GUI.
 This script maintains a *Library* of versions which you have imported or backed up which it stores in the folder *AHK-EXE-Swapper* in your AutoHotkey folder (*C:\Program Files\AutoHotkey*).

 **Library Management**